gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

 #### Execution

-* Authors propose to introduce a new controller (let's call it `operator-task-controller`) which watches for `EtcdOperatorTask` custom resource.
+* Authors propose to introduce a new controller which watches for `EtcdOperatorTask` custom resource.
 * Each `out-of-band` task may have some task specific configuration defined in [.spec.config](#spec).
-* The controller (`operator-task-controller`) needs to parse this task specific config, which comes as a [string](#spec), according to the schema defined for each task.
+* The controller needs to parse this task specific config, which comes as a [string](#spec), according to the schema defined for each task.
 * Moreover, all tasks have to adhere to some prerequisites (a.k.a `pre-conditions`) which will be necessary to execute the task.
 Authors propose to define pre-conditions for each task, which must be met for the task to be eligible for execution otherwise that task should be rejected.
 * If multiple tasks are invoked simultaneously or in `pending` state, then they will be executed in a First-In-First-Out (FIFO) manner.

-> Note: Dependent ordering among tasks will be addressed later which may enable concurrent execution of tasks.
+> Note: Dependent ordering among tasks will be addressed later which will enable concurrent execution of tasks when possible.

 #### Deletion

-Upon completion of the task, whether it has failed, succeeded, or been rejected, Etcd-druid will ensure the garbage collection of the custom resources and any other Kubernetes resources created to execute the task.
+Upon completion of the task, irrespective of its final state, `Etcd-druid` will ensure the garbage collection of the task custom resource and any other Kubernetes resources created to execute the task.
 This will be done according to the `.spec.ttlSecondsAfterFinished` if defined in the [spec](#spec), or a default expiry time will be assumed.

 ### Use Cases